-This Air Fryer Potato Wedges recipe makes crispy seasoned potatoes, a perfect side dish for any meal!
-Seasoned Air Fryer Potato Wedges makes a quick, healthy recipe, using russet potatoes, minimal olive oil, and seasoning.
-You’ll love how the air fryer potato fries are nice and crispy on the outside with a tender middle.
+Air Fryer Potato Wedges are crispy seasoned potatoes, a perfect side dish for vegan black bean burgers or any meal.
+If you’re looking for a healthy option for french fries, these seasoned air-fried potato wedges are made with minimal oil.
+Besides, you’ll love how the air fryer makes fries nice and crispy on the outside, with a tender inside.

 Crispy potatoes have been a favorite food of mine for a long time, but I’ve always struggled with the grease.
-Having suffered from IBS, I’ve learned that super oily foods are not good for me.
-Realizing I could cook potato wedges in an air fryer was a real game changer!
+Having suffered from IBS, I’ve learned that super-oily foods are not good for me.

 Quick Fix Tip

 Cut your potato wedges the day before and soak them in water overnight.
 This extra soaking time removes even more of the starches and makes for even crispier fries in addition to making your work easier on meal day.

 Of course, the best way to serve air fried potato wedges is with ketchup.
 Here are some other favorite dipping sauces:

 - Believe it or not, potatoes are great dipped in Vegan BBQ Sauce

 - Drizzle this Vegan Nacho Cheese Sauce over your potato wedges